Hi, my name is Xesce, and I've been living with complex mental

 options.

-available, but only to those who are terminally ill and have six
+Australia except the Northern Territory, but only to those who are

-months to live or less.
+terminally ill and have six months* to live or less.

 Mental illness is illness.